MileHacker Logo

 • Paseo del Prado: Cienfuegos' main boulevard, entirely pedestrianized in its central section.

-• Parque Martí: The central square is completely walkable and a natural starting point for city exploration.
+• Parque Martí: The central square is completely walkable and a natural starting point for exploring the city.

 • Punta Gorda: The long peninsula makes a pleasant walk, especially along the Malecón, with views of the bay.